tolgayilmaz86/android-bootstrap/README.md

 </a>

 ## HOW TO
-Learn how to develop with IntelliJ and Maven.
-[Watch the how to video](http://www.youtube.com/watch?v=YbyzRNxcvZw&feature=youtube_gdata)
+Learn how to develop with IntelliJ and Gradle.

 ## Authentication
 Log into this demo app with the following credentials: